nnja/python/website/content/02-introduction-to-python/080-advanced-datatypes/30-tuples.md

 A good use of a `tuple` might be for storing the information for a *row* in a spreadsheet.
 That data is information only.
 We don't necessarily care about updating or manipulating that data.
 We just want a read-only snapshot.

-Tuples are an interesting and powerful datatype, and one that's one of the more unique aspects of Python.
+Tuples are an interesting and powerful datatype, and one of the more unique aspects of Python.
 Most other programming languages have ways of representing lists and dictionaries, but only a small subset contain tuples.
 Use them to your advantage.

 ### Examples